Nasser Beydoun

 Nasser Beydoun (born 1964/1965) is an American business executive and political candidate.
 He is the former chief executive officer of the Qatar-based Wataniya Restaurants group.
 Beydoun was the executive director of the Arab American Chamber of Commerce and chair of the Arab American Civil Rights League.
 He was the first Arab American liaison to the Arab League.

-Beydoun was a Democratic candidate in the 2024 United States Senate election in Michigan.
+Beydoun was a Democratic Party candidate in the 2024 United States Senate election in Michigan.
 His nominating petitions were rejected on May 31, 2024, by the Michigan Board of State Canvassers because he used a P.O.
 Box as his address on the petitions, instead of his legal street address.
 The Michigan Court of Appeals rejected his appeal of the Board of State Canvassers on June 7, 2024.

 Early life

 Beydoun was born in Beirut, Lebanon, to Najla and Mohamed Beydoun.
 His family was from Bint Jbeil and his grandfather represented the town in the Parliament of Lebanon.
 Beydoun's great-grandfather had already immigrated to the United States and worked for Ford Motor Company in Highland Park, Michigan.
 Beydoun's grandfather remained in Lebanon, but his father immigrated to Detroit in 1969 when Beydoun was five years old.
 Mohamed worked at Ford and raised six children.